idptools/metapredict/docs/usage/using-in-python.rst

 Predicting AlphaFold2 Confidence Scores
 ----------------------------------------

-The ``predict_confidence`` function will return a list of predicted AlphaFold2 confidence scores  for each residue of the input sequence.
+The ``predict_pLDDT`` function will return a list of predicted AlphaFold2 pLDDT confidence scores  for each residue of the input sequence.
 The input sequence should be a string.
 Running -

 .. code-block:: python

-	meta.predict_confidence("DAPPTSQEHTQAEDKERD")
+	meta.predict_pLDDT("DAPPTSQEHTQAEDKERD")

 would output -